 Trauma & Trauma Recovery

 Trauma therapy addresses all of these types of trauma.
-How trauma therapy works can feel a bit mysterious, mostly because trauma recovery is complex.
-It involves slowly learning how to integrate experiences, finding a way to make meaning from the experiences, developing coping skills, and building internal resilience.
+How trauma therapy works can feel mysterious, mostly because trauma recovery is complex.
+It involves slowly learning to integrate experiences, finding a way to make meaning from the experiences, developing coping skills, and building internal resilience.
 It also involves reframing how we think and talk – literally the language we use – about trauma.

 To dig deeper into my resources on trauma, trauma treatment, and trauma recovery, click here.

-Image Description for Screen Reader Accessibility:
+Image Description for Screen Readers:

 [Description of image#1] on a light yellow background, a headline reads: trauma recovery (as illustrated by an avocado).
 The image shows a hand-drawn avocado on the left side of the image.